Where we come from

 Some years later and after heading the national parent organisation in Germany, she cofounded EFCNI.
 Together with PD Dr Matthias Keller, neonatologist, Jürgen Popp, a fellow affected father, who lost triplets due to preterm birth and the support of lawyer Thomas Föringer, they took action and wanted to bring fighting for preterm infants and their families to a European level.
 EFCNI was born.

 The founders contacted European national parent organisations, motivating them to join forces on a cross-border initiative to improve the situation of preterm infants and their families.

 Declaration of Rome

-November 2008 marked the beginning of our pan-European collaboration: 25 representatives from 18 nations came together to discuss, what they could do to achieve their common goals.
+November 2008 marked the beginning of our pan-European collaboration: representatives from 12 organisations from across Europe came together to discuss, what they could do to achieve their common goals.
 During this event, we compiled the “Declaration of Rome”, ten demands for preterm infants and their families, that we handed over to politicians of the European Parliament.
 The groundwork was laid for another milestone: Establishing World Prematurity Day.

 The Parent Organisations Meeting has become an annual tradition where we all meet up to draw conclusions of our work, exchange best practices and plan upcoming events.

 Since its establishment, EFCNI has grown into a renowned organisation and advocate for preterm infants, ill newborns and their parents in Europe.
 For more information on our work please refer to our projects.

 - Launch of the European Standards of Care for Newborn Health in Brussels